Last Updated: September 3, 2024

 Mar-a-Lago

-Mar-a-Lago was constructed from 1924 to 1927 by cereal heiress Marjorie Merriweather Post.
+Mar-a-Lago in Palm Beach, Florida, is Donald's primary residence.
+The property was constructed from 1924 to 1927 by cereal heiress Marjorie Merriweather Post.
 She spent $7 million in 1920s dollars constructing the mansion.
 That's the same as $101 million in today's inflation-adjusted dollars.
 Upon her death in 1973, Post donated the 17-acre estate to the United States Government, hoping it would be used as a Winter White House.
 The Federal government soon realized the cost of maintaining such a property was enormous and decided to decline the gift.
 The Post Foundation attempted to sell the property in 1981 for $20 million, the same as $56 million in today's dollars.
-Posts daughters did not maintain the property at all and it quickly fell into disrepair.
+Post's daughters did not maintain the property at all, and it quickly fell into disrepair.

-Trump proceeded to purchase the land in between Mar-a-Lago and the ocean for $2 million from Jack Massey, the former owner of KFC, and announced his intention to build a large mansion on the parcel.
+Trump proceeded to purchase the land between Mar-a-Lago and the ocean for $2 million from Jack Massey, the former owner of KFC.
+He then announced his intention to build a large mansion on the parcel.
 Had he gone through with this plan, Mar-a-Lago's ocean views would have been totally obstructed and as such, all remaining interest in the sale died.
 Trump ended up successfully buying Mar-a-Lago for $7 million in 1985.
-He proceeded to renovate the state at a cost of many millions of dollars.
-He added a 20,000 square-foot ballroom, a waterfront pool and five clay tennis courts.
+He proceeded to renovate the estate at a cost of many millions of dollars.
+He added a 20,000-square-foot ballroom, a waterfront pool, and five clay tennis courts.

-After facing steep financial problems in the wake of a divorce and a precipitous decline in New York real estate values, in the 1990s Trump was forced to make a deal with his creditor bankers that he would sub-divide the property into private residences which he would sell off to raise funds.
+After facing steep financial problems in the wake of a divorce and a precipitous decline in New York real estate values, in the 1990s, Trump briefly attempted to make a deal with his creditor bankers that would sub-divide the property into private residences, which he would sell off to raise funds, roughly $15 million.
 When Palm Beach residents learned of this plan they were furious and pressured the city council to reject this concept.
 As a consolation, he decided to turn the estate into a private club.
+Actually, there's a bit more to that story.
+Palm Beach officials agreed to allow Trump to turn the home into an income-producing private club, on the condition that he agree to a give the property a permanent conservation easement that would protect the estate from development.

 Impeachment & Investigations